tech on the net

 Type of Function

-The DATEADD function can only be used in VBA code.
-Here are some examples of what the DATEADD function would return:
+The DATEADD function can only be used in VBA code in Microsoft Excel.

 For example: